 How do you know if permanent, demi-permanent, or semi-permanent color is right for you?

-If you have a high percentage of gray or want to lighten your natural hair color, you must use permanent color.
-Demi-permanent color will only cover a low percentage of gray (think someone who is just starting to get strands of gray that they want to cover).
+Demi-permanent color only covers a low percentage of gray (think someone who is just starting to get strands), so if you have a high percentage of gray or want to lighten your natural hair color, opt for permanent color.
 Semi-permanent hair color should be used only for refreshing faded-out ends and adding shine—it will not cover any percentage of gray hair or lift color.

 Why Trust Byrdie